manohariw44/ML_projects/README.md

-# ML_projects
+# Machine Learning Projects

+Select Loan Applicants
-PY001_Predictive_Model_Python_sklearn - Predictive model to select loan applicants.Python packages used - Pandas, Sklearn and Pandas profiling package Other tools used - PowerBI , R
+Bank wanted to build a model to identify credit worthy customers.
+Model is build using Python packages Pandas, Sklearn and Pandas profiling package.
+Other tools PowerBI and R are used in dat exploration.